-Never undo any electrical connections to the servo amplifier while it is live.
-Wait at least five minutes after disconnecting the installations from the main supply power before touching potentially live sections of the equipment (e.g. contacts) or undoing any connections.

-To be sure, measure the voltage in the DC Bus link and wait until it has fallen below 60 V. Control and power connections can still be live, even if the motor is not rotating.
+- Only install and wire the equipment when it is not live. - Make sure that the cabinet is safely disconnected (for instance, with a lock-out and warning signs). - Never remove electrical connections to the drive while it is live. - Wait at least 5 minutes after disconnecting the drive from the main supply power before touching potentially live sections of the equipment (e.g. contacts) or undoing any connections. - To be sure, measure the voltage in the DC bus link and wait until it has fallen below 50 V.

 Wrong mains voltage, unsuitable motor or wrong wiring will damage the amplifier.
 Check the combination of servo amplifier and motor.
 Compare the rated voltage and current of the units.
-Implement the wiring according to the connection diagram on page 39.
+Implement the wiring according to the connection diagram on page 41.
 Make sure that the maximum permissible rated voltage at the terminals L1, L2, L3 or +DC, -DC is not exceeded by more than 10% even in the most unfavorable circumstances (see IEC 60204-1).

 Excessively high external fusing will endanger cables and devices.
-The fusing of the AC supply input and 24V supply must be installed by the user, best values are given on p.22.
-Hints for use of Residual-current circuit breakers (FI) \Rightarrow p.32.
+The fusing of the AC supply input and 24V supply must be installed by the user, best values are given on p.24.
+Hints for use of Residual-current circuit breakers (FI) \Rightarrow p.34.